 1. In a medium pan over medium heat and the tablespoon of extra virgin olive oil.
 Add the sliced onions, saute 5 minutes.
-Add the red peppers, corn, salt, garlic powder, and cayenne.
-Saute 15 minutes, gradually raising until the corn gets a slight browned crisp, don’t stir too often so that the onions, corn, and peppers can brown.
-If it’s sticking to the bottom of the pan, add water a teaspoon at a time and stir.
+Add the red peppers, corn, salt, garlic powder, cayenne, and black pepper.
+Saute 15 minutes, gradually raising the heat until the corn gets a lightly browned crisp, don’t stir too often so that the onions, corn, and peppers can brown.
+If it’s sticking to the bottom of the pan, add water a teaspoon at a time to deglaze the pan and stir.
 After the 15 minutes, pour mixture into a bowl and squeeze two lime wedges over top and stir.
-Wipe the pan clean.
+Clean the pan to begin making the quesadillas.

 2. Heat the cleaned pan over medium heat.
 Place a tortilla in the pan and cook for 1:30-2 minutes to brown.
 If you like a softer quesadilla only cook for about 1-1:30 minutes.
 Once it’s as browned as you like it, carefully flip the tortilla over and cook that side how you like it (I do 2 minutes because I like mine crispier).
 While this side is toasting, assemble by layering the cheese and then the corn and red pepper mixture.
 Top with another tortilla.
 Flip to toast this final side, cooking about 1:30 – 2 minutes, checking to see when it’s gotten as browned as you like it.
 Remove, slice into triangles and enjoy!
 Repeat until all the cheese and corn red pepper mixture has been used.

 Top with crema or sour cream, Cotija cheese and shredded lettuce if you’d like!

 Keywords: corn and red pepper quesadilla